Franklin County, Pennsylvania

-Franklin County comprises the Chambersburg–Waynesboro, PA Metropolitan Statistical Area, which is also included in the Washington–Baltimore combined statistical area.
-It lies to a large extent within the Cumberland Valley.
+Franklin County comprises the Chambersburg–Waynesboro, PA metropolitan statistical area, which is also included in the Washington–Baltimore combined statistical area.
+The county is part of the South Central region of the commonwealth.

 History

-Originally part of Lancaster County (1729), then York County (1749), then Cumberland County (1750), Franklin County became an independent jurisdiction on September 9, 1784, relatively soon after the end of the American Revolutionary War.
+Originally part of Lancaster County in 1729, then York County in 1749, then Cumberland County in 1750, Franklin County became an independent jurisdiction on September 9, 1784, soon after the end of the American Revolutionary War.
 It is named in honor of Founding Father Benjamin Franklin.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 773 sqmi, of which 772 sqmi is land and 0.6 sqmi (0.08%) is water.

-Franklin County is in the watershed of the Chesapeake Bay and the overwhelming majority of it is drained by the Potomac River, but the Conodoguinet Creek and the Sherman Creek drain northeastern portions into the Susquehanna River.
+Franklin County is in the watershed of the Chesapeake Bay and the overwhelming majority of it is drained by the Potomac River, but the Conodoguinet Creek and the Shermans Creek drain northeastern portions into the Susquehanna River.
 It has a hot-summer humid continental climate (Dfa) and its hardiness zone is 6b.
 Average monthly temperatures in Chambersburg range from 29.9 °F in January to 74.7 °F in July.